UNM-CARC/QuickBytes/MATLAB Deep Learning on Xena.md

 ### Open MATLAB

+It is highly reccommended to use the dualGPU partition and request two GPUs.
+The commands below will show you how to use both the single and dual GPU partitions.

 Once logged into Xena with X11 fowarding, you can begin an interactive job on a compute node.
 ```bash
 xena:~$ srun --partition singleGPU --x11 --mem 0 --ntasks 1 --cpus-per-task 16 -G 1 --pty bash